 - Get enough sleep.
 You know the kind where you wake up and feel rested.
 However many hours makes you feel like that, get into the routine of having that many hours.
 Every night.

 - Use a sun light lamp as an alarm clock or ask for one at work.
 This provides you with a welcome dose of natural light of a morning or when you are sitting at your desk.
 A great antidote to the darkness of winter.

 - Connect!
 Yes that’s right – I am actively encouraging you to get out there and keep in touch with your inner circle of trust or even make new friends.
 It is too easy to give in to the sofa on the dark nights leaving you feeling disconnected from the people that make you happy.
 (I love Netflix too, but it’s not the real world is it?)

 - Make an appointment with yourself…for some quiet time.
 If life is still proving very busy and feelings of overwhelm are happening – you need to slow it down.
 Block off a slot (just start with 15 mins a day) where you do NOTHING.
 Just sit quietly.
 Honestly, it’s a revelation.

 - Book a treatment!
 This is exactly the time of year we need to be giving ourselves TLC.
 Facials, massages, whatever floats your holistic boat are perfect for boosting circulation, the lymphatic system, releasing tension and helping to relax stiff and aching muscles.
 Not to mention giving a valuable mental break.

 For those of you already doing this stuff, well done, keep up the good work.
-For the rest of us – once we have had a fruitful Winter of embracing hibernation, we will emerge like butterflies (or maybe grizzly bears) – ready for the springtime and the sunshine.
-Namaste to that.
+For the rest of us – once we have had a fruitful Winter of embracing hibernation, we will emerge like butterflies (or maybe grizzly bears!) – ready for the spring sunshine.